|

 our eyes began to bulge when several Houston Rockets began to

-NBA All-Stars Rudy T (Rudy Tomjanovich) and Calvin Murphy.
+NBA All-Stars Rudy Tomjanovich and Calvin Murphy

 Dumbfounded, Michael and I looked at each to